Athlon007/MOP/FAQ.md

 You can enable the framerate limiter in the MOP settings under the Graphics section, or simply use V-Sync.

-## When I enter the Satsuma, my framerate suddenly drops down
+## When I walk close to the Satsuma, my framerate suddenly drops

 Satsuma is the biggest resource hog of the entire game.
 There's literally nothing I can do about it.